-Figure 3 - International ITU-T E.164-number structure for Networks
+Figure 3/E.164 - International E.164-number structure for Networks

-6.2.4 The international ITU-T E.164-number for groups of countries (Figure 4) is composed of decimal digits arranged in three code fields.
-The code fields are the three-digit country code (CC) for groups of countries field, the group identification code (GIC) field, which is fixed at one digit, and the subscriber number (SN) field which can be up to 15 digits minus the number of digits in the CC and GIC fields.
+6.2.4 The international E.164-number for Groups of Countries (Figure 4) is composed of decimal digits arranged in three code fields.
+The code fields are the three-digit Country Code (CC) for Groups of Countries field, the Group Identification Code (GIC) field, which is fixed at one digit, and the Subscriber Number (SN) field which can be a maximum of 11 digits.

-Figure 4 shows the international ITU-T E.164-number for groups of countries.
+Figure 4 shows the international E.164-number for Groups of Countries.

-CC Country Code for Groups of Countries
+- CC Country Code for Groups of Countries

-- GIC Group Identification Code - SN Subscriber Number
+- GIC Group Identification Code

+- SN Subscriber Number